ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Broods and Flight Time

-Great Spangled Fritillaries are apparently univoltine in Massachusetts, but they have a comparatively long flight time.
+Great Spangled Fritillaries are apparently univoltine in Massachusetts, but they have a rather long flight time.
 Females emerge later than males.
-According to MBC records, the main flight lasts from about the second week in June through the first week in October (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
+According to 1993-2008 MBC records, the flight period lasts from as early as the first week in June through as late as mid- October (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
 The butterfly is most common during the first three weeks of July.

 Outlook

 All fritillaries are sensitive species, even though the Great Spangled may be the most successful and adaptable.
-Fritillaries are vulnerable to climate warming because all have fairly northerly ranges, and because their host plants, violets, do not re-colonize easily after soil disturbance.
-However, the Great Spangled is not expected to be as adversely affected by climate warming in New England as are the Aphrodite and Atlantis Fritillaries.
+Fritillaries are vulnerable to climate warming because all have fairly northerly ranges, and because their host plants, violets, do not re-colonize easily after soil disturbance and are also adversely affected by climate warming.
+However, Great Spangled Fritillary is not expected to be as negatively affected by climate warming in New England as Aphrodite and Atlantis Fritillaries.

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS